 Phillip is the recipient of many awards, including the Hermitage Prize awarded by the Aspen Music Festival, the Best Music Submission Award at the 2015 International Computer Music Festival, and three Indiana University Dean’s Prizes.
 He has presented many electroacoustic works at conferences such as the International Computer Music Conference; SEAMUS; Arts and Science Days, Bourges, France; DME Festival, Lisbon, Portugal; Diffrazioni Multimedia Festival, Florence, Italy; New York City Electroacoustic Music Festival; Electronic Music Midwest; Studio 300; TurnUp Festival; and the Electroacoustic Barn Dance.

 Phillip received two bachelor’s degrees in Music Composition/Theory and Music Education from Appalachian State University and two master’s degrees in Music Composition and Music Theory Pedagogy from Michigan State University.
 Phillip earned a Doctorate of Music in Music Composition at the Jacobs School of Music.
 He previously held positions at the University of Missouri as a Post-Doctoral Fellow and Northern Illinois University as an Assistant Professor.

-He is now an Assistant Professor at the University of Wisconsin-Milwaukee, where he serves as the head of the Composition and Technology Area.
+He is now an Assistant Professor at the University of Wisconsin-Milwaukee, where he serves as the dual head of the Composition/Technology and Theory areas.